3akare/monty/README.md

 # Monty Interpreter

-Monty Btyecode Interpreter reads Monty bytecode files of any extension (preferably `.m` ) an interprets the opcodes contained.
+Monty Btyecode Interpreter reads Monty bytecode files of any extension (preferably `.m` ) and interprets the opcodes contained.

 # Installing and Using
 - Must have git installed